Skip to main content

 Console Operation Steps

-1. On the Security Sources configuration page, click Add Application
+1. On the [Security Sources] configuration page, click [Add Application]

-• Application Name: A recognizable name (e.g., "MyApp-iOS")
+• Application Name: A name for easy identification (e.g., "MyApp-iOS-Production")

 • Application Identifier:

-• iOS App: Can use Bundle ID (e.g. com.example.myapp)
+• iOS applications: Use Bundle ID (e.g., com.example.myapp)

 3. Click [Save] to complete the configuration

-Obtain Application Credentials
+Obtaining and Using Application Credentials

 Best Practices